ParthTrehan/Pronto-Coding-Challenge/README.md

  1. The robot can only move in four directions (North, East, South, West).
  2. The robot can only move 1-9 units in a given command.
  3. Robot's direction is not considered during calculation of the robot's distance from the starting point.
-For example if the robot is given a command "F3,R1,F2", the robot will be facing east after the robot has traversed.
+For example if the robot is given a command "F3,R1,F2", the robot will be facing East after the robot has traversed.
 However, to go back to the start location, the robot has to turn to south direction to go back to the start location.
 This phenomenon is not incorporated in the distance calulation.

 ### Testing
 For testing the CLI application a testing python script has been developed using [Pytest (6.2.2)](https://pytest.org/) package.
 To run this script you would require pytest and you can execute the test using the following command.